sylaspg/grasp-continuum/README.md

 and quadrupole polarizability, respectively;
 $\langle r_0^3\rangle$ and $\langle r_0^5\rangle$ are the cut-off parameters.

-One possible source for static dipole polarizabilities for atoms is [3], except for Livermorium atom (Lv, atomic number 116).
+For atoms, one possible source for static dipole polarizabilities for is [4] (except for Livermorium atom, atomic number 116).
 There is no single aggregate source for static quadrupole polarizabilities.

 For atoms, cut-offs $\langle r_0^3\rangle$ and $\langle r_0^5\rangle$ can be taken from bound states calculations, assuming that $\langle r_0\rangle$ is the radius of the outermost orbital of the target atom.

->**Please note:**
-> Polarization potential can be also provided
+Polarization potential can be also provided in numerical form.
-> in numerical form, which may be useful e.g. for ions.
-> It has to be provided in a text file named `vpol`,
->containing pairs of numbers 'r  Vpol(r)' written in lines, e.g.
+It has to be provided in a text file named `vpol` located in the working directory, containing pairs `r  Vpol(r)` written in rows, e.g.
 ```
 1.00000E-05 -4.10660E-07
 1.05127E-05 -4.31715E-07